paulkissick/paulkissick/README.md

 I am a highly experienced Developer and Architect within the Salesforce ecosystem, with a deep focus on **Data Architecture**, **AI (Agentforce)**, and **Hyperautomation**.
 As a multi-certified professional, I bridge the gap between complex technical requirements and scalable business solutions.

-I am an active leader in the **London Salesforce Developer Trailblazer Group**, where I regularly share insights on Data Cloud, Agentforce, and the latest Salesforce releases.
+I am an active presenter in the **London Salesforce Developer Trailblazer Group**, where I regularly share insights on Data Cloud, and anything else that interests me.

 ---

 ## 🏢 Current Employment
 **[Nebula Consulting Ltd](https://www.nebulaconsulting.co.uk/)**
-*Salesforce Developer & Architect*
+*Principal Salesforce Developer & Architect*

 At Nebula, I specialize in building robust Salesforce solutions, leveraging my expertise in:
 - **Data Cloud & Data 360**